doubleII/Test/Git.md

 ## Better workflow with "rebase"

-1. What is git rebase?
+**What is git rebase?**

-Rebasing is the process of moving or combining a sequence of commits to a new base commit.
+Rebase is an action in Git that allows you to rewrite `commits` from one `git branch` to another branch.
+Essentially, `git rebase` is deleting commits from one branch and adding them to another.

-Add new comment to your lokal branch:
+**Add new comment to your lokal branch:**

 (#1).
 (Switch) Change to master branch.
 ```bash